-Crisis behavioral health services are available to individuals in Clark and Skamania Counties through a variety of partnerships with community providers.
+Crisis behavioral health services are available to individuals in Clark, Skamania and Klickitat Counties through a variety of partnerships with community providers.

 CRISIS SYSTEM OF CARE WORKING GROUPS